Monkestation/monke-wiki/jobs/engineering/guide-to-construction.md

 - Use **iron sheets** on the girder to build regular wall.
 You may substitute virtually **any material** to build a material wall.
 - For reinforced walls, use **plasteel sheets** on the girders to reinforce it.
 (1 sheet)
 - On a reinforced girder, use **plasteel sheets** to finish the reinforced wall.
 (2 sheets)

+## APCs
+Busted APCs are gonna be a bread and butter sort of thing that you will inevitably fix often.
+We'll start off with deconstruction, because odds are its fucked, then we'll go into building a replacement.

+- Look at the busted APC.
+If the cover is completely destroyed, move on.
+If it is not, use an appropriate tool to bust off the cover.
+- Remove the floor tile immediately in front of the APC/
+- Remove the power cell with your **hand**.
+- Cut the terminal connection with **wirecutters**.
+- Use a **screwdriver** on the potentially destroyed board
+- **Crowbar** out the board.
+- Use a **welder** to remove the damaged/destroyed frame off the wall.

+To rebuild:

+- Use 2 iron sheets to build an **APC Frame**.
+Stick it on the wall.
+- Remove the floor tile in front of the APC, if not already done.
+- Place a new **APC Module** and then **screwdriver** it into place.
+- Use 5 **wires** to build a terminal connection for the APC.
+- Place a **power cell** into the APC.
+- **Crowbar** the cover closed.
+- **Turn on** the main breaker and any other breakers as needed.

+## Air Alarms
+Another bread and butter construction, though these are broken just less frequently.

+Deconstruction:

+- Open the cover with a **screwdriver**.
+- Snip all the wires with a **wirecutter**.
+- Remove the wiring with **wirecutters**.
+- **Crowbar** out the control board.
+- Use a **wrench** to pull the frame off the wall.

+Construction:

+- Place an **Air Alarm Frame** on the wall.
+(2 sheets)
+- Place an **Air Alarm Electronics** board in the frame.
+- **Wire** the air alarm.
+(5 pieces)
+- **Screwdriver** the cover closed.
+- Configure the settings of the air alarm as needed.